-The newest visitor attraction is Inverness opened in spring 2023 - Uile-bheist brewery and distillery which sits by the river and offers guided tours and tastings.
+The newest visitor attraction is Inverness is Uile-bheist brewery and distillery which sits by the river and offers guided tours and tastings.

 The Highland Food & Drink Trail is proving to be popular - showcasing local produce from street food vendors by the River Ness and now also in the Victorian Market.